robu/robertburen.com/content/cv/quadrant2.md

 type: cv
 ---

-After a few years at OM Group, me and a colleague started our own consulting company.
-Most of my assignments were related to financial exchange technology, in C++ or Java.
+After a few years at OM Group, Robert and a colleague started their own consulting company.
+Most of the assignments were related to financial exchange technology, in C++ or Java.